Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 You should be presented with two tables.
 The first one is optimized for construction whilst the latter is optimized for number of labor.

-If you want to edit the variables, then the only one worth editing is if you want to change the amount of per pops you're optimizing for as the default is per 100 pops.
+If you want to edit the variables, then the only one worth editing is the amount of 'per pops' you're optimizing for as the default is per 100 pops.

 # Step 4 What do I do with this information?